THE RESUME THAT WILL GET YOU HIRED

 You’ve included your address or other personal information

 If you are looking at a local position, it is appropriate to include your city and state so the employer knows you are not a candidate in need of relocation.
 Photos and hobbies are another resume no-no. (Yes, we still see this.)
-With the large emphasis on “fit” and corporate culture, hiring manager want to know about more than your job experience.
+With the large emphasis on “fit” and corporate culture, hiring managers want to know about more than your job experience.
 Send them to the place they can get to know you best professionally and personally… your LinkedIn Profile page.
-Including a direct link to your LI gives a recruiter a more well-rounded picture of you.
+Including a direct link to your LinkedIn gives a recruiter a more well-rounded picture of you.

 You’re still using an Objective but should be using a Professional Summary

 We all know the stats: Hiring managers spend approximately six seconds looking at your resume before deciding whether you’re a viable candidate to move forward in the hiring process.
-Therefore, you need come out of the gate with a BANG!
+Therefore, you need to come out of the gate with a BANG!
 Replace your old Objectives with a well-developed, concise Professional Summary that provides a clear overview of who you are as a professional.